MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-cli-app-node-sign-in-prepare-tenant.md

 ---
-title: "Tutorial: Prepare your customer tenant to sign in users in a Node.js CLI application"
+title: "Tutorial: Prepare your customer tenant to sign in users in a Node.js CLI app"
 description: Learn how to register and configure a Node.js CLI application to signs in users in a Microsoft Entra ID for customers tenant

 author: Dickson-Mwendia